nov1n/pixyll/_posts/2015-05-15-reactive-bind.md

 ## Reactive-bind

 This pattern is very common in Meteor and can be applied to all the different input elements.
-For this reason I created a tried to capture it in a smart package called reactive-bind.
-The package aims to simplify binding input elements to Session variables forming a reactive two-way data binding.
-This means that other than the Session variable displaying the value of the input element, the input element will reflect changes made to the Session variable.
+For this reason I created a smart package called reactive-bind.
+As the name suggests it simplifies binding input elements to Session variables forming a reactive two-way data binding.
+This means that the Session variable will display the value of the input element and the input element will reflect changes made to the Session variable.

-Several other packages are out there, aiming to solve the same problem.
+Several other packages are out there, doing similar things.
 However they either required tedious setup, only offer one-way binding or are no longer maintained.

 ## Rewriting the example
 To use reactive bind we simply type